 Geek’s Guide to the Galaxy is a podcast hosted by author David Barr Kirtley and produced by Lightspeed Magazine editor John Joseph Adams.
 The show features conversations about fantasy & science fiction in books, movies, games, and comics, as well as related subjects such as science, history, and critical thinking.
-The show has over 15,000 regular listeners and has racked up over 3 million total downloads.
+The show gets about 18,000 downloads per episode and has racked up over 6 million total downloads.

 The show launched in January 2010.
 Season One (2010) was produced for Tor.com, the website of a major science fiction book publisher.
 Season Two (2011) was produced for io9.com, a science fiction and futurism blog owned by Gawker Media.
-Seasons Three (2012), Four (2013), Five (2014), and Six (2015) were produced for Wired.com, the website of the popular tech magazine Wired.
+Seasons Three through Nine (2012-2018) have been produced for Wired.com, the website of the popular tech magazine Wired.
 John Joseph Adams served as full-time co-host for the first 100 episodes.
 To learn more, check out The History of Geek’s Guide to the Galaxy.

 Our logo was designed by artist Blake Reynolds.
 Disclosure: Geek’s Guide to the Galaxy receives free review copies of many of the books we discuss, and occasionally free movie tickets or screeners.